Tomodachi Life: Living the Dream: How to Set Mii Personality

 Start from behavior, not appearance

-Before touching the sliders, write down three behavioral traits for the person you are recreating.
-Keep them simple.
+Before you touch a single slider, write down three behavioral traits for the person you are recreating.
+Keep them blunt.
 Examples: “talks fast, low-key competitive, hides emotions,” or “calm, very polite, suddenly chaotic around friends.”
-This step matters because the editor gives you enough control to overbuild a personality that looks cool on paper but stops matching the person once the game starts generating scenes.
+This matters because the editor gives you enough control to overbuild a personality that reads well on paper but stops matching the real person once the game starts generating scenes.

 • Pick one trait about social energy.